AthleteX-DAO/athletex-sops/Operations/Product/README.md

 AthleteX LaunchPad (unreleased) --> which focuses on capitalizing and launching new APT tokens to the exchange

+AthleteX Router is the API that combines, routes and places orders for existing Sports, DeFi & TradFi orderflows.

-AthleteX Markets are the financial primitives (the Athlete Performance Tokens) made by AthleteX protocol (event APTs, seasonal APTs, perpetual APTs)
+AthleteX Protocol is the financial primitives (the Athlete Performance Tokens & Markets) traded on the decentralized exchange

 Event APTs are singular prediction markets based on an outcome.